 This gives us a sense about the amount of information that the training data contains about the original model.
-Since the training data is not perfect, we expect that edge length optimization with the original topology will learn parameters that are somewhat different than these original parameters.
+Since the training data are not perfect, we expect that edge length optimization with the original topology will learn parameters that are somewhat different than these original parameters.
 By definition, these learned parameters perform better on the training data (since we optimize the training data likelihood).
 However, they usually perform worse on the test data.
-(In fact, for a sufficiently large test data, no model can perform better than the original model.)
+(In fact, for test data comprised of sufficiently long sequences, no model can perform better than the original model.)
 This phenomenon is often referred to as over-fitting.
 The performance of the original tree with parameters estimated from the training data is an upper bound on the performance we can expect from any training method on the particular training data.
 This performance is therefore a milestone for errors of different methods.

-Figure 6-1 summarizes the results for these tests.
+Figure 2 summarizes the results for these tests.
 These results show several trends.